bakame-php/csv-doctrine-collections-bridge/README.md

 **WARNING: While the `Criteria` object is mutable the `Statement` object is immutable.**

 - All returned `Statement` objects are new instances;
-- Calling multiple times the `CriteriaAdapter::process` method while changing the `Criteria` state may result in different `ResultSet` with the same CSV document;

 Contributing
 -------